By Tom and Nadin Abbott

 A video sent by a viewer to ECM news partner 10 News shows the actual crash, with the plane plummeting to earth at a steep angle, followed by a fiery explosion. https://www.youtube.com/watch?v=J2NWtIyiSHo.
 The crash site is near Gillespie Field, where several other crashes in neighborhoods in recent years have raised safety concerns among residents.However, authorities confirm that the flight was bound to Montgomery Field from Yuma, Arizona.

-The Chief described the scene was "brutal," adding that Urban Search and Rescue Teams were on scene.
+The Chief described the scene as "brutal," adding that Urban Search and Rescue Teams were on scene.
 He also said that there were "dozens of firefighters from multiple agencies on scene."
+He confirmed that were is major damage to two homes.

 We arrived early in the incident, after the fire was put out by arriving fire units.
 There was still a smell of aviation fuel that wafted from the ground, and San Diego Fire dispatched their Hazardous Materials team.
 The dispatch included units from all over the central area of the county, and it was about three companies worth of fire personnel.